 But mostly, it was that Patrick went in with a powerful weapon.
 That weapon was the first thing deployed upon the opening of proceedings, was largely read into the record immediately, and was accepted as a whole without objection by either of Patrick's adversaries in the courtroom.

 I'm speaking of a well-crafted Request for Judicial Notice-- a prepared body of relevant points of law and fact that establishes the parameters within which the court must act.
 Patrick's notice is largely a compilation of points published in CtC and/or posted on this page over the last few years (and now available in 'Was Grandpa Really a Moron?' along with background information and analysis).
 See it below, and enjoy.
-By the way, assembling the material into this notice form was largely the excellent work of Warrior Sarah Waltner.

 It's Not A Tax On Money-- Not Even The Money Called "Wages", Or "Income", Etc.